leonardphokane/email-driven-archival-system/README.md

-# email-driven-archival-system
-A serverless AWS workflow that archives uploaded files in response to email replies, using S3, Lambda, SES, and IAM.
 # ✉️ Email-Driven Archival System

 A serverless AWS workflow that reacts to email replies by archiving uploaded files.
 Built using **Amazon S3**, **Lambda**, **SES**, and **IAM**, this system allows users to upload files and later trigger file movement to an archive location just by replying to notification emails with a simple command.